Omarkhazri/BookOnlineFlask/README.md

-# Fullstack Bookshop CRUD app using sqllite with Flask and SQLAlchemy
+# Fullstack Book Online CRUD app using sqllite with Flask and SQLAlchemy

 ## Quick start
 ```bash